David Chang: Culinary training and career

 In November 2010, Chang announced the opening of his first restaurant outside the US in Sydney, Australia.
-Momofuku Seiōbo opened in October 2011 at the redeveloped Star City Casino in Southern-hemisphere.
+Momofuku Seiōbo opened in October 2011 at the redeveloped Star City Casino in Pyrmont, New South Wales.
 In an article with the Sydney Morning Herald, Chang was quoted as saying: "I've just fallen in love with Australia.
 I'm just fascinated by the food scene in Sydney and Melbourne.
 People are excited about food in Australia.
 It's fresh and it's energetic."
 The restaurant was awarded three hats from the Sydney Morning Herald Good Food Guide in its first year and was named Best New Restaurant.

 In March 2011, Chang announced that he would be bringing Momofuku to Toronto, and opened it in late 2012.
 The restaurant is located in a three-story glass cube in the heart of downtown Toronto.
 Momofuku Toronto is made up of three restaurants, Noodle Bar, Daishō and Shōtō, as well as a bar, Nikai.
 Daishō and Shōtō closed in late 2017, and the space was refurbished.
 A new Momofuku restaurant, Kojin, opened in the space in 2018.

 Chang launched Fuku, a chain of fast food restaurants specializing in fried chicken sandwiches, in June 2015.
 In 2016, Chang launched his first digital-only restaurant, which offers a menu only for delivery in Midtown East and takes orders taken via an app named Ando.
 Later in 2016, Chang participated in a project hosted by a Silicon Valley startup named Impossible Foods.
 He prepared food that was later added on the menu of one of his restaurants, Momofuku Nishi, as a partnership between Impossible Foods and David Chang.